nbfalcon/gtk-print/README.md

 The initial settings for the print dialog can be loaded from a file.
 Likewise, the user's settings may be written to a file.
 This can be used to remember the user's print settings between invocations, improving the user experience.
-The settings to do so are '\--load-settings=[path]' and '--save-settings=[save path]'.
-Settings are only saved to [save path] if the user presses the "Print" or "Preview" buttons.
-This can be overridden with '\--always-save-settings', in which case the user's print settings are always saved.
+The settings for that is '\--settings-file=[settings-file]'. gtk-print will then remember print settings in [settings-file].
+It need not exist when gtk-print is invoked.
+If you need more fine grained control, '\--load-settings' and '\--save-settings' can be specified additionally, overriding [settings-file] for their respective operations.
+Note that if '\--load-settings' is used, the file specified by it must already exist.
+Print settings are only saved if the user does not cancel the dialog, unless the '\--always-save-settings' option is specified.

 Lastly, there is the '\--fork' option, which causes the utility to fork itself after opening the selected document and to exit the main thread immediately